wmurphy41/SudokuSolver/README.md

  - `__init__`(self, matrix)  Takes as input a 9x9 matrix of digits representing the puzzle.
 Blanks are represented as zeros.
 See the test_sudoku files for examples
  - printPuzzle(self)  Prints a formatted version of the puzzle.
  - printCandidates(self) Prints a formatted grid of all the candidate values for each empty cell.
 Since candidates are represented as sets, filled cells show the empty set in the candidate list.
- - solvePuzzle(self)  This method attempts to solve the puzzle and prints the results.
+ - solvePuzzle(self)  This method attempts to solve the puzzle and prints the results using the logic described in the description above.

  ### Class: S_Cell
   This is the class that makes up each item in the puzzle matrix.
 Each cell holds the cell value (zero for blank), the cell's row num, block num, and cell num, and the list of potential candidates that could be values for the cell.